Brioscia Siciliano | A Soft Italian Brioche Recipe

 Brioche is a sticky dough which is why it has to go into the fridge to cool.
 It warms up quickly too so work fast when dividing and shaping your rolls.

-The next day, take the dough out of the fridge and remove from the bowl to a floured table.
+The next day, take the dough out of the fridge and remove it from the bowl to a floured table.
 Using a metal dough scraper, and a set of scales, divide the dough into 70g pieces and roughly preshape into balls.

-Leave to rest for 10 minutes on the table whilst greasing a baking sheet with butter or lining with greaseproof paper.
+Leave to rest for 10 minutes on the table whilst greasing a baking sheet with butter or lining it with greaseproof paper.

 Shape the round balls and place into a greased tin to make some lovely soft brioche loaves.
 Alternatively tray the balls on a lined baking sheet and bake as brioche rolls.